-Ferikes & Bleynat will help protect your rights, guide you through the dispute process, and, if necessary, file a claim with the court to protect your legal rights.
-We can work with you to formulate a strategy to correct your reports and, if required to litigate your case.
-The process can be daunting, but is imperative that your credit record reflect the correct information and we are here to help you through the process.
+The attorneys at Ferikes Bleynat & Cannon will help protect your rights, guide you through the dispute process, and, if necessary, file a claim with the court to protect your legal rights.
+We can work with you to formulate a strategy to correct your reports and if required to litigate your case.
+The process can be daunting but is imperative that your credit record reflects the correct information.
+We are here to help you through the process.

 Consumer Protection Laws